 Hartola and Joutsa have excellent day-trip destinations.
 For example Finland’s southernmost salmon river Tainiovirta, 18-hole golfcourse, East Häme Museum in Hartola.
 There is well-known art institution in Joutsa Haihatus which has already fifteen years produced nationally significant art exhibitions, as well as Anu Pylsy Design Atelje where there is a rich selection of domestic products and a nice place to visit anyway.
-Islandic horse riding you can try in Saaga-stables in Joutsa.
+Horse riding you can try in Unetun hevostila in Hartola.
 Discover the nearby area!

 Hiking map of Vuorenkylä

 In Vuorenkylä you can also explore the nature trail and there is lots of interesting things to see and explore.
 Look at the map and find interesting places and hiking tracks.
 Map here

 Leivonmäki National Park’s forests, lakes and marshes can be explored on family-friendly paths, including enticing duckboard trails.
 Enjoy your picnic in delightful scenery by the lakeside or up on an esker ridge.
 Hikers have many places to have a break.
 There are several campfire sites.
 Leivonmäki a national park and its immediate vicinity there are a total of 28 km of marked trails, mainly easy trails that are great for day trips.
 It takes about 15 minutes by car to Leivonmäki from the Rantala Cottages.